JAlcocerT/JAlcocerT/content/blog/outro-whatayear.md

 - Take time to understand **Go's concurrency model** to fully utilize its potential.
 - Leverage **tutorials** and **community resources** to ease the learning curve.

-In conclusion, Go is a great language for developers aiming to build high-performance, scalable applications, and it serves as a valuable addition to a developer’s toolkit.
+o is a great language for developers aiming to build high-performance, scalable applications, and it serves as a valuable addition to a developer’s toolkit.
 Similar languages, like **Rust** and **Deno**, also focus on performance and safety, making them worth exploring.

 {{< /details >}}

 {{< details title="Maybe next year...[Linux Stuff] 📌" closed="true" >}}